 According to The Carton Council of North America , 62 percent of households in the U.S. can now recycle food and beverage cartons through curbside and drop-off programs.
 There has been an exciting growth in carton recycling and I am sure that will only continue as more folks learn that food and milk cartons are recyclable.

-To check if carton recycling is available in your area, you can use the zip code locator at recyclecartons.com, or check with your local recycling program.
+To check if carton recycling is available in your area of the United States, you can use the zip code locator at recyclecartons.com.
+Or you can check with your bureau of sanitation for local recycling policies.

 How To Recycle Cartons